epoch8/vedana.tech/src/content/docs/guides/adding-anchors.md

 ### Step 6 — Update the Data Model

-After adding or editing anchor definitions, open the Backoffice at `http://localhost:8000` and click **Update Data Model**.
+After adding or editing anchor definitions, open the Backoffice at `http://localhost:8000` and click **Reload Data Model**.
 This step is required before ETL will pick up your changes.
 If you skip it, the new anchor definitions will not be applied.

 ### Step 7 — Run ETL and Verify